How to Give Brand Accounts Permission to Whitelist Your TikTok Content

-TikTok whitelisting with Spark Ads can instantly transform creator videos into top-tier ads.
-We explain how to whitelist TikTok content and why brands that work with influencers should do it.
+TikTok whitelisting with Spark Ads instantly transforms creator videos into top-tier ads.
+We explain how to whitelist TikTok content and why brands should.

 “What’s the deal with TikTok whitelisting?”

-Imagine taking a trending creator video and running it as an ad ASAP.
-This allows you to piggyback on a post's positive performance and save time coming up with fresh ad creatives.
+Imagine taking a high-performing TikTok creator video and running it as an ad ASAP.

 Now imagine doing that scale with dozens of influencer posts.